WilliamRagstad/Swearsult/README.md

 This is an derivative of the [Chicken](https://esolangs.org/wiki/Chicken)-or [Duck Duck Goose](https://esolangs.org/wiki/Duck_Duck_Goose) grammar.

+The OP code is directly reflective and determined by the amount of difficult words on each line.

 | Opcode |    Name     | SwearsultASM Name |                         Description                          |
 | :----: | :---------: | :---------------: | :----------------------------------------------------------: |
 |  `0`   |    exit     |        die        |                       Stop execution.                        |